HomeArticlesHow ToHow to Calculate GST

 Claiming ITC in GSTR-3B

-ITC is claimed in the monthly GSTR-3B return.
-The eligible ITC appears automatically in GSTR-2B, which is the auto-populated statement of your suppliers' uploaded invoices.
-You should reconcile your purchase records against GSTR-2B before claiming ITC — if a supplier has not uploaded an invoice, the ITC will not appear and cannot be claimed until they do.
+ITC gets claimed in the monthly GSTR-3B return.
+Eligible ITC appears automatically in GSTR-2B, the auto-populated statement built from your suppliers' uploaded invoices.
+Reconcile your purchase records against GSTR-2B before claiming; if a supplier hasn't uploaded an invoice yet, the ITC won't show up and can't be claimed until they do.

 Common Mistakes to Avoid

-Not knowing whether a price is inclusive or exclusive: The most common error.
-MRP on consumer goods is GST-inclusive; business-to-business quotations are usually GST-exclusive.
-Always confirm before computing.
+Not knowing whether a price is inclusive or exclusive is the single most common error.
+MRP on consumer goods is GST-inclusive; business-to-business quotations are usually GST-exclusive, so confirm before computing anything.

-Applying the wrong GST rate: Many categories have changed rates since GST introduction.
-A rate that was 12% in 2018 may now be 18% or 5%.
-Always verify the current rate using the HSN/SAC lookup on the official CBIC portal before raising an invoice.
+Applying the wrong rate trips up plenty of filers too.
+Many categories have changed rates since GST launched, and a rate that sat at 12% in 2018 might now be 18% or 5%.
+Verify the current rate through the HSN/SAC lookup on the CBIC portal before raising an invoice.

-Confusing CGST+SGST with IGST for cross-state transactions: An invoice raised to a client in another state should show IGST, not CGST+SGST.
-If you charge CGST+SGST on an inter-state invoice, the buyer cannot claim ITC and the tax payment is made to the wrong accounts, creating reconciliation issues.
+Confusing CGST+SGST with IGST for cross-state transactions is another frequent slip.
+An invoice to a client in another state should show IGST, not CGST+SGST; charge the wrong pair and the buyer can't claim ITC, while the tax lands in the wrong government accounts.

-Calculating GST on discount-inclusive prices: GST applies to the net taxable value after commercial discounts shown on the invoice.
-If you sell a ₹1,200 product with a ₹200 invoice discount, GST applies to ₹1,000, not ₹1,200.
-Post-sale discounts (given after the invoice has been raised) have different treatment and require a credit note.
+Calculating GST on discount-inclusive prices trips people up as well.
+GST applies to the net taxable value after commercial discounts shown on the invoice, so a ₹1,200 product with a ₹200 invoice discount owes GST on ₹1,000, not ₹1,200.
+Post-sale discounts, given after the invoice is raised, need a credit note and follow different treatment.

-Missing the GSTR-3B deadline: Interest at 18% per annum is charged on late GST payments — on a ₹50,000 monthly GST liability, every day of delay costs approximately ₹25 in interest.
-Set a calendar reminder for the 20th of each month.
+Missing the GSTR-3B deadline is costly: interest at 18% per annum applies to late payments, so a ₹50,000 monthly GST liability costs roughly ₹25 a day in interest once overdue.
+A calendar reminder for the 20th of each month saves this headache.

 Formula & Methodology